SirYancy/computer-apps/book/ch2-word-processing/project_flyer.md

 -   Have enough information that a person can react appropriately (such as including contact information).

-Refer to the example if you are interested in some ideas
+Refer to the examples if you are interested in some ideas

 Submit your final document to the portal as normal.